Hemanth-drvk/Caltech101/README.md

 ## Acknowledgments

-- This project was implemented for the course COMP5013 - Artificial Intelligence & Machine Learning II by Dr. Daniel L.Silver at Acadia University, NS, CA
+- This project was implemented for the course COMP5013 - Artificial Intelligence & Machine Learning II by Dr. Daniel L.Silver on Apr,2020 at Acadia University, NS, CA
 - The Caltech-101 dataset was collected by Fei-Fei Li, Marco Andreetto, and Marc 'Aurelio Ranzato.